sankalpoffice365-source/sankalp-foundation/docs/README.md

-# Sankalp Foundation USA Website
+# Sankalp Inclusive Foundation Website

 ## Overview
-Sankalp Foundation USA is a 501(c)(3) nonprofit organization committed to creating meaningful impact through compassionate programs.
+Sankalp Inclusive Foundation is a 501(c)(3) nonprofit organization committed to creating meaningful impact through compassionate programs.
 Currently operating Sankalp Learning Center for neurodiverse children, with plans to expand to serve other communities in need.

 ## Deployment